Travis & Diana Vincent Callahan's Home Page

 This is the oldest church still standing in Louisiana and was built in 1776 by the Acadian settlers who were sent to fortify the fort at Saint Gabriel on the Mississippi river.
 This church along with the St. Martin de Tours church at Saint Martinville was a very important part of the early settlers lives and the priests were instrumental in preserving the records of early South Louisiana.

-Of Particular Interest to us is the fight to cure Inflammatory Breast Cancer since Diana is a six year Survivor of this disease .
+Of Particular Interest to us is the fight to cure Inflammatory Breast Cancer since Diana is a nine year Survivor of this disease .
 It is often misdiagnosed and therefore it is of major importance that your loved ones be aware of this aggressive cancer and able to diagnose it themselves .Please join us in our effort to make the world aware.